damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 This ensures that people are no longer confused when they can't claim a name (which already allowed you to find out what names existed).
 Private and internal projects will not be shown on these profile pages unless you're allowed to see them.

+### Upload files in the web UI

+You can now upload files though the web interface, previously you has to do this in your local repository.
+Thanks Stan Hu for helping to land this change, [its conversation had 250 comments](https://github.com/gitlabhq/gitlabhq/pull/9138).

 ### Other changes

 This release has more improvements, including security fixes.
 Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.